TactilityProject/TactilityDocs/docs/versions/main/device-development/guide.md

 Create a `Source/module.cpp` or an equivalent `.c` file.
 This file must contain a `struct Module your_device_identifier_module = { ... }`
-The top of the file should declare `extern const tt::hal::Configuration hardwareConfiguration = { };` to facilitate the old driver subsystems.
-It should remain an empty configuration.

 Drivers based on the `TactilityKernel` subproject.
 The drivers are found in `Platforms/` and `Drivers/`.